viewmaster111/SpeedTest-1/README.md

 And as always if you have issues just give me a buzz by creating a new issue! (or suggest ideas)

+#Beta Features (Patch Release)

+version 0.3.1.1

+-Adding a "Retest" Button.

+-Adding Tool Tips.

+-Adding No Cache, which brings accuracy to a new high!

 #In the Lab

 Send my Results to my Email!!!!